SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft_SCOM_Universal_Connector.md

 **Virtual Connection**

-This driver uses a virtual connection and does not need any user input.
+This connector uses a virtual connection and does not need any user input.

 ## Usage

-This driver contains two pages.
+This connector contains two pages.

 ### General